awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-resume.md

 # Resume a flow after transfer<a name="contact-flow-resume"></a>

 Let's say you need to transfer a contact to an external department that's not using Amazon Connect\.
 For example, maybe you need to transfer the caller to a shipping provider to check the status of their delivery\.
-After the contact is disconnected from the external number, you want them to be returned to your agent, for example, when the delivery company couldn't resolve their issue\.
+After the contact is disconnected from the phone number, you want them to be returned to your agent, for example, when the delivery company couldn't resolve their issue\.
 + For advanced creation, send tracking information as DTMF digits when the call is transferred, so that the shipment information is retrieved with the transferred call before the customer is connected\.

 **To set up a flow for this scenario**